 At first, the dough will be lumpy with a rough texture.
 After about 20 minutes of kneading, it should begin to look smoother and more elastic.

 If too slack, add additional flour one tablespoon at a time.
 Likewise, if too dry, add more milk or cream, one tablespoon at a time.
-Allow the dough to absorb the one tablespoon of whatever you’ve added for a couple minutes.
+Allow the dough to absorb the one tablespoon of whatever you’ve added for a couple of minutes.
 Look at the dough again to recheck the appearance of your dough.

-This is VERY IMPORTANT to your success with bread in general, but especially with a bread machine.
+Checking on the dough is VERY IMPORTANT to your success with bread in general, but especially with a bread machine.
 Check out this post for more details.